Nations reach accord to protect marine life on high seas

 The question now is how well the ambitious treaty will be implemented.

+Formal adoption also remains outstanding, with numerous conservationists and environmental groups vowing to watch closely.

 The high seas have long suffered exploitation due to commercial fishing and mining, as well as pollution from chemicals and plastics.
-The new agreement is about “acknowledging that the ocean is not a limitless resource, and it requires global cooperation to use the ocean sustainably,” said Malin Pinsky, a biologist at Rutgers University.
+The new agreement is about “acknowledging that the ocean is not a limitless resource, and it requires global cooperation to use the ocean sustainably,” Rutgers University biologist Malin Pinsky said.

 Follow Larson on Twitter at @larsonchristina and Whittle at @pxwhittle